E-Commerce Supply Chain Strategy Tips

-If you are starting an e-commerce business, one of the major challenges relates to inventory.
-When you think through the process, you realize that you cannot afford to keep the kind of inventory you need in order to do the volume of business you'll want to undertake to make it worth your time.
-In the initial stages, it might be better to set up an e-commerce website with the products you sell and have someone else manage inventory, shipping, and returns may be the more prudent option.
+One major challenge in starting an e-commerce business relates to inventory.
+Very few individual or small business entrepreneurs can afford to keep the kind of inventory needed to do the volume of business you'll want to undertake to make it worth your time.
+In the initial stages, setting up an e-commerce website with the products you sell and having someone else manage inventory, shipping, and returns may be the more prudent option.

-That is where the supply chain strategy becomes important.
+This is where supply chain strategy becomes important.

 Basic Supply Chain Management Terms

-Before we explore a viable supply chain strategy, let us understand some basic concepts related to supply chain management.
+Before exploring a viable supply chain strategy, let's establish some basic concepts related to supply chain management.

 - Product sourcing is locating a source of products to sell that you do not manufacture yourself.